aimtiaz11/local-node-mock/readme.md

 Configs like environment name in mock URLs or runtime port are in `config.js`.

 ## SSL Certs
-This app has dummy geneated ssl certs for demo purposes.
-Please generate fresh pair when running in your server/environment!
+This app uses dummy generated SSL certs for demo purpose.
+Please generate fresh pair before running in your server/environment!

 ## License